munzoorf95/Flight-Instrument/README.md

 how to construct an image using svg, than it is how to use svg with javascript on a web page.
 [Go here to learn more about the svg file format](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial).

-SVG images have some of advantages over jpeg or ping images for us on web pages:
+SVG images have some of advantages over jpeg or ping images for use on web pages:
 * xml text rather than complex binary
 * discrete parts of the image can be manipulated on a web page using the browser SVG API and Javascript.
 * scales cleanly when resized, either up or down.